 The choice of giving formula or breast milk is solely is a mother’s decision and no one has the right to judge or ask her about it.

 It must be nice to be home all day: Bringing up your baby is a joy but at the same time tiring too because being home with a newborn, she has to be at the baby’s call 24/7.
 Don’t underscore what she’s going through.

-When are you planning next: For a girl motherhood is a beginning of a new phase which includes lot of unique and different experiences so let the new mom cope up with them first properly before planning to experience them again.
+When are you planning next: For girl motherhood is a beginning of a new phase which includes a lot of unique and different experiences so let the new mom cope with them first properly before planning to experience them again.